In honor of North Carolina Beer Month, I wanted to dedicate a post to all things Charlotte breweries and beer!

 And if you want to see the breweries y’all think are the best breweries in Charlotte, check out the results of Off the Eaten Path’s first ever Charlotte Brewery Bracket, a March madness style tournament where you voted for your favorite Charlotte breweries!

 Looking for other places to eat and drink in Charlotte, NC?
 Check out Off the Eaten Path’s Charlotte Restaurants Guide!
+I’ve also written about the best pizza in Charlotte, best patios in Charlotte, Charlotte Farmers Market Guide and Charlotte’s best brunch.

 WHAT DO WE KNOW ABOUT CHARLOTTE BREWERIES?